magyarkuti/corvinusmetropolis/README.md

   1. Calluna
   1. TT Nooks

 At this point it is a good idea to verify if Fira Sans is installed first.
-Compile template.tex using the command line
+Compile the file `template.tex` using the command line
 ```
 lualatex templatex.tex
 or
 xelatex template.tex
 ````
 Open the `template.log` and search for the sentence *'Could not find Fira'*.
-If you found it, then you are in trouble.
+If you found it, it means your Fira Sans font set is not yet installed.
 Try to install the missing Fira Sans font set using your tex distribution.
 See: https://tug.org/FontCatalogue/firasans/

-If you decide not to install fonts or even more you compile with `pdflatex`, then it is also ok.
-Although, this is what I strongly do not recommend.
+If you decide not to install fonts or even more you compile with `pdflatex`, then it is also ok, although this is what I strongly do not recommend for you to do.
-At this case the beamer default font set is used.
-It is not bad at all, but but does not fit with the Corvinus requests.
+At this case the beamer default font set is used, which is not bad at all, but it does not fit with the Corvinus requests.

-Unfortunatelly, the rest of the two font sets is not open source, but Corvinus University of Budapest bought these fonts to you.
+Unfortunatelly, the rest of the two font sets are not open source, Corvinus University of Budapest bought these fonts to you.
 Do not hesitate to contact with the graphic designer of the university, she will send you the font sets.
-Install the fonts on your operating system localy.
+Install the fonts on your operating system locally.
 It is compeletely independent of the TeX distribution.
-If the operating system is able to see these fonts, for example if an ordinary word processor recognizes these two fonts, then `lualatex` and `xelatex` will also find these fonts almost surelly. :)
+If the operating system is able to see these fonts, for example if an ordinary word processor recognizes these two fonts, then almost surely `lualatex` and `xelatex` will also find these fonts. :)

 Discuss with the log file again.
-If the sentence *'Corvinus recommended fonts TT Nooks and Calluna work properly!'* is found, then you finished the font installation.
+If the sentence *'Corvinus recommended fonts TT Nooks and Calluna work properly!'* is found, then you have finished the font installation.

 ### Logos
 The logos are designed by the graphical designer group of the university.
 You can download the logo you need from